BlueObelisk/crystaleye/README.txt

 3. Copy crystaleye.jar to the place that you'll run it from.

+=== Updating ===

+* If you want to update your CrystalEye code, execute the following commands from your CrystalEye code directory:

+		hg pull
+		hg update

+* Then you can do the steps 2 & 3 from the Installation section to install your updated CrystalEye.

 === Execution ===

 * In the root of the 'crystaleye' directory that you cloned is a file called